rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

 These let us visually see that our dockerfile is correct and the 'Remote - Containers' extension lets us run a VSCode environment in a remote container, which lets us run ansible playbooks in that container.
 But, more to come on that.
 Next, we need a dockerfile.

-### Create our Ansible dockerfile
+### Create our Ansible Dockerfile

-You will have to take this on a certain amount of faith, but the code is well documented.
-If you have never used Docker before, just know that this file creates a base container from a debian image, installs a bunch of stuff and then we can run this as a place to run ansible from, on a Windows machine.
+You will have to take this file on a certain amount of faith, but the code is well documented.
+If you have never used Docker before, just know that this file creates a base container from a debian image, installs a bunch of stuff and then we can use this as a place to run ansible from, on a Windows machine.

 So, create a new folder on your Windows machine and open it in VSCode using the 'Open Folder' option.
 Create a file called 'Dockerfile' (no extension) and copy/paste this code.